 The majority of children will begin reading by memorizing whole words.
 These are usually the sight words you see over and over again in children’s books.
-As they are introduced to longer words, the ability to sound out words is needed.
-This requires the child to be able to see and hear individual sounds, blend them together, and learn rules.

 This is often where the break down can occur, although some children won’t be able to learn sight words easily either.
 Depending on the disability, any one of these steps can be a considerable challenge.

 Learning to read is a very complex process, and it depends on specific areas of the brain to do it.
 If your child isn’t receiving or processing information correctly, it can hinder his ability to learn to read.

 The following is a short list of concepts he may have trouble with:

 - Isolating words into their syllables

 - Determining the first sound in a word